soapbox-pub/rebased/docs/configuration/optimizing_beam.md

 ### Dedicated Hardware

-Enable more busy waiting, increase the internal maximum limit of BEAM processes and ports
+Enable more busy waiting, increase the internal maximum limit of BEAM processes and ports.
+You can use this if you run on dedicated hardware, but it is not necessary.

 **vm.args:**